 Thanks to Reno Flotilla members John Boyne, Mike Lawrence, Ron Kelley, Tom Komadina, Bryce Leinan, Bill Stolz, Keith White, Tom Temkin and Paul Miner for getting the boat back in great condition!

 The Reno Flotilla is fortunate to have experienced leadership.
 John Boyne is our Flotilla Commander while Bryce Leinan is our Vice Flotilla Commander.
 Both John and Bryce are long time members of the Reno Flotilla.

 John Boyne has been in the Reno Flotilla since 1998.
 He has held many positions during that time period including Flotilla Commander for the Reno Flotilla and Division Commander for the Sierra Division.
 John is active in the operational side of our flotilla and is a Coxswain.
-Besides holding the Vice Flotilla Commander position this year, John is also the Reno Flotilla's Navigational Systems, and Public Education Officer.
-He also is our flotilla secretary and is the Division 11 Communications officer.
+Besides holding the job as Flotilla Commander, John also is our Public Education and Member Training officer.
+He also has expertise in radio communications and is the Sierra Division's Communcations Officer.

 Some of the primary missions of the flotilla include Public Education and Training, offering Safety Patrols for a variety of on-the-water events, Aids to Navigation Verification, Vessel Safety Checks, and Member Training.

 As a member of the Flotilla, you can participate in supporting these and other missions.
 The rewards from membership include the honor of working as an integral part of and alongside the United States Coast Guard, providing service to the boating community, getting great traiing and experience, and enjoying the fellowship of the Auxiliary.